 Changes in our hair as we age can be unnerving.
 And although there are numerous reasons texture changes happen, there are just as many solutions.
 To gain a better understanding of hair texture changes, I reached out to a few medical professionals and hairstylists who know exactly what to do.
 Below, find their sage advice (and a few product recommendations) to help remedy the situation.

-From the loss of collagen to hard water, keep scrolling to learn about the potential causes of—and solutions for—changes in your hair texture.
+From the loss of collagen to hard water, keep scrolling to learn about the potential causes of (and solutions for) changes in your hair texture.

 A Loss of Collagen